 A lot of people, myself included, like to base their holidays and places of interests around wildlife.
-Ethical Animal tourism can be fantastic and you can have once in a lifetime opportunities, unfortunately too many people aren’t doing their research and are supporting the bad side of animal tourism.
-If you want to enjoy the beautiful wildlife in this planet through ethical animal tourism, here are a few tips on how to do that.
+Ethical Animal tourism can be fantastic, and you can have once in a lifetime opportunities.
+Unfortunately, too many people aren’t doing their research and are supporting the part of the tourism industry that offers unethical animal experiences.
+If you want to practice responsible tourism and see wild animals in their natural habitat, here are a few tips on how to do that.

 Do – Do your research and visit ethical animal sanctuaries/conservation projects.

-Doing your research is so important, a lot of red flags can be found very easily and very quickly.
-If you really love animals and want that special encounter you should be prepared to do your research and do it ethically.
+Doing your research is so important.
+A lot of red flags on tourist attractions can be found very easily and very quickly.
+If you really love animals and want that special encounter with an animal in their natural habitat rather than a captive animal, you should be prepared to do your research.
 I like to use Trip Advisor as well as spending a lot of time googling the places.
+National Parks are always a good place to start.
+There, animals roam free in their natural habitat and don’t just serve as tourist attractions behind the bars of a cage.
+Visit an elephant sanctuary.
+These are places where elephants who have been orphaned, retired from some unethical ‘job’, or injured in the wild and in need of care find a haven of tranquility.
+Here you can observe animals in a place that’s entirely dedicated to their well-being.

 Do – Be their voice.

-If you visit somewhere unethical be a voice for those that can’t speak.
-Sometimes things don’t turn out how they were described, you can see horrific cruelty, over-handling and all sorts of unethical behaviour.
-It’s bad enough that it happens but don’t turn a blind eye.
+If you visit a place where you witness practices that have a negative impact on captive animals, be a voice for those that can’t speak.
+Sometimes things aren’t the way they were described, and you can see horrific cruelty, over-handling and all sorts of unethical behaviour within the animal tourism industry.
+It’s bad enough that it happens, but don’t turn a blind eye.
 Be a voice for ethical animal tourism.
 Post on forums, post reviews, post on Trip Advisor, submit a complaint.
+Practice responsible tourism.

 Do – Support tours/environments that are about seeing animals in their natural environment.

-Before you book or visit, take a little time to find out if it is a safe environment.
-While animal welfare is important to a lot of companies, a lot are also just about profit.
-A knowledgeable guide is a huge asset, when they don’t know much you can usually tell it’s all about profit!
+The tourism industry offers plenty of animal encounters that are ethical.
+Before you book or visit, take a little time to find out if you are going to observe animals in a safe environment.
+While animal welfare is important to a lot of companies, a lot offer unethical animal experiences that are also just about profit.
+A knowledgeable guide is a huge asset.
+If your guide doesn’t seem knowledgeable, you can usually tell it’s all about profit, and your trip can potentially have a negative impact!

 Do – Volunteer on conservation projects, make a difference.

-Look for conservation projects that help wildlife, sanctuaries that don’t breed for tourism but breed for conservation.
-This shouldn’t be hands on animal handling unless vet courses or in special circumstances.
+Look for conservation projects in local communities that help wildlife, an elephant sanctuary, or other sanctuaries that don’t breed for tourist attractions but breed for conservation.
+This shouldn’t be hands on handling of captive animals unless there are special circumstances, such as a visit from a vet.

 Do – Leave wildlife alone

-You shouldn’t expect to be going anywhere to pet wildlife.
-It is against these animals’ natural instinct and in order for you to get that cute photo holding a lion cub, the animal suffers.
-It is common for animals to be drugged for photo opportunities and animals to be taken from the wild to be used as a prop.
-A photo with a captive wild animal isn’t harmless, think where that animal has come from.
-That animal wouldn’t be there if it wasn’t for the profit to be made from animal tourism.
+You shouldn’t expect to be going anywhere, be it an elephant sanctuary or a national park, to pet wildlife.
+It is against these animals’ natural instinct.
+Touching any wild animal has a negative impact on them, and it’s not acceptable or worth it to get that cute photo holding a lion cub.
+You should always keep in mind to do no harm, and not support tourist attractions that allow these things to happen in order to make a few extra bucks.
+It is common for captive animals to be drugged for photo opportunities and to be taken from their natural habitat to be used as a prop.
+A photo with a captive wild animal isn’t harmless.
+That captive animal would be free, if there wasn’t a profit to be made for the tourism industry.
+Always strife make sure to support local communities who practice ethical animal tourism.
+Find out here if safaris are ethical!

 Don’t – Don’t forget they are wild animals.

 They are dangerous and they will follow their natural instincts.
-A lot of animals are destroyed if they’ve shown aggression to humans, this is usually our fault for getting too close or provoking an attack.
+A lot of captive animals are being killed if they’ve shown aggression to humans.
+This is usually our fault for getting too close or provoking an attack in an animal encounter, thus having a negative impact on the animal.
+Observe animals, but never get too close or try to touch them.

 Don’t – Don’t go to animal shows.

-Wild animals should not be forced to do tricks and or on a show for your entertainment.
+Wild animals should not be forced to do tricks and or on a show for your entertainment, as a tourist attraction.
 A wild animal performing tricks has most likely been beaten into submission.
-No elephants ride are ethical, avoid all sanctuaries that offer this.
-An elephant is a wild animal, they have their spirits broken in order to be ridden, they work long days and their welfare is not a priority.
-If you haven’t already then watch Blackfish, this describes Sea World well in a nutshell.
+No elephants ride are ethical, avoid any elephant sanctuary that offer this.
+An elephant is a wild animal, their spirits broken in order to be ridden.
+Animals in captivity work long days, and their welfare is not a priority.
+If you haven’t already then watch Blackfish, this describes Sea World in a nutshell.

 Don’t – Don’t ignore negative reviews.

-They are there for a reason.
+You do not want to have a negative impact on your trip.
+Bad reviews for a tourist attraction are there for a reason.
 If there’s a negative review mentioning animal handling/animal cruelty then make a note of this.
-If someone else was a voice for the animals, listen to them.
+If someone else was a voice for the captive animals, listen to them.
 Is your entertainment worth the suffering of an animal?

-Wildlife tourism does vary from country to country but these are the main dos and don’t’s to follow.
-Different countries allow different things, this does not mean it is right.
+Wildlife tourism does vary from country to country, but these are the main dos and don’ts to follow.
+Different countries allow different things, but this does not mean it is right.
+Always opt to see wildlife in its natural habitat if you can, or choose places such as an ethical elephant sanctuary.
 Westernised countries aren’t always ahead for animal welfare.
-Be safe, be smart and be sensible.
+Do your research through organizations such as World Animal Protection.
+Be safe, be smart, be sensible, an practice responsible tourism.